madprops/githop/README.md

 This can be used to make GitHop work with another source instead of GitHub.

 It can easily be adjusted to work with GitLab instead, for example.

+This can also be used to add/remove custom buttons.

+For instance you can have a Blender button with a "/blender/" path.